varunswarup0/DeCluttr/assets/sounds/SETUP_INSTRUCTIONS.md

-# Sound File Generation for DeClutter App
+# Sound File Generation for DeCluttr App

 Since actual MP3 files cannot be created through text, here are several options to get the required sound files: